clj-kondo/clj-kondo/doc/editor-integration.md

 - Linting still works for files outside of projects
 - You can use a newer version of clj-kondo than what is bundled with clojure-lsp

-When doing so, it's recommended to disable diagnostica via lsp-mode:
+When doing so, it's recommended to disable diagnostics via lsp-mode:

 ``` elisp
 (setq lsp-diagnostics-provider :none)